M4hy4rgh/Financial-Dashboard/README.md

 - **Simplicity and Efficiency**: IntelliHive delivers a clean, intuitive interface that provides quick access to essential financial information, eliminating complex navigation.
 - **Personalization without Complexity**: Features such as the ability to manage account lists allow users to tailor their experience, ensuring that their most-used accounts are always readily accessible.

-## Target Market
+## Target Users - Retail Banking
 - **Non-Tech-Savvy Users**: Users seeking a simple, accessible interface for easy account navigation.
 - **New Bank Account Owners**: Individuals new to banking who need a clear, user-friendly experience to manage and understand their accounts.
 - **Advanced Users**: Users who are familiar with personal finance management and require deeper insights, such as account summaries and spending breakdowns, while still valuing simplicity.

-## MVP Solution
+## Our Solution
 ### Core Functionalities:
-- Display individual account balances with detailed account information (Core deliverable).
+- Display individual account balances with detailed account information.
-- Show recent transactions for each linked account, offering users a quick overview of their financial activity (Mock-up).
-- Provide real-time balance updates via automatic/manual refresh, ensuring users always see the most up-to-date information (Mock-up).

 ### Essential Differentiators:
+- **Self-Arranged Account List**: Allows users to rearrange their accounts based on personal importance, prioritizing the most critical accounts at the top.

+### Optional (Mock-up Features):
+- **Recent Transactions**: Show recent transactions for each linked account, offering users a quick overview of their financial activity.
+- **Real-Time Data Updates**: Provide real-time balance updates via automatic/manual refresh, ensuring users always see the most up-to-date information.
-- **Spending Overview Card**: A simple card summarizing spending by key categories (e.g., Groceries, Utilities), giving users a clear snapshot of where their money is going (Mock-up).
+- **Spending Overview Card**: A simple card summarizing spending by key categories (e.g., Groceries, Utilities), giving users a clear snapshot of where their money is going.
-- **Self-Arranged Account List**: Allows users to rearrange their accounts based on personal importance, prioritizing the most critical accounts at the top (Mock-up).

 ## Project Timeline (October 2024)
 - **October 10-11**: Research on user needs, technical feasibility, and tech stack selection.